CraigYanitski/kosmatau3d/README.md

 ### Single-voxel models

 This is the basic component of `kosmatau3d`.
 It is made available as a self-sufficient object for use in other subgridding models.
 Given a volume-filling factor, mass, and FUV field, the single voxel object calculates the wavelength-dependant intensity, optical depth, absorption, and emissivity (assuming no background intensity) for a clumpy PDR ensemble.
 The explanation of this model is thoroughly-explained in `./notebooks/voxel.ipynb`.

 The objects that will modelled with this method are:

 - IC 1396
-  - (Okada et al. in prep) first application of directly comparing single voxels with an observational map
+  - (Okada, Yanitski, et al. in prep) first application of directly comparing single voxels with an observational map

 ### 3D models